Emmanuel L. Di Rossetti

 -

-Notes on Gabriele D'Annunzio's The Child of Voluptuousness.
-P 58.
-Between the obelisk of the Trinity and the column of the Conception, I suspended my Catholic and pagan heart as an ex-voto.
-She laughed at his sentence.
-He had a madrigal on his lips about this suspended heart; but he did not pronounce it, because Continue reading
+Notes on Gabriele D'Annunzio's *The Child of Pleasure*.
+P. 58.
+Between the Trinity obelisk and the Conception column, I hung my Catholic and pagan heart as a votive offering.
+She laughed at his remark.
+He had a madrigal on his lips about his suspended heart; but he didn't utter it, for… Continue reading